Welcome to the BigBlueButton project’s Frequently Asked Questions (FAQ).

 When the BigBlueButton client loads, it makes data connections back to the BigBlueButton server using a web socket connection encrypted HTTPS.
 When the BigBlueButton shares the user’s audio, video, or screen, the browser uses the built-in web real-time communication (WebRTC) libraries that transmit real-time protocol packets (RTP) over user datagram protocol (UDP) via Datagram Transport Layer Security (see DTLS).
 Furthermore, to provide communications privacy for datagram protocols the media packets are encrypted using the Secure Real-Time Protocol (see SRTP).

 As described above, by saying there are multiple security mechanisms BigBlueButton, does this mean BigBlueButton offers secure collaboration?
 No. No system is really secure, there are only levels of security.
-There are always opportunities to make BigBlueButton more secure with each release.
-To understand how we prioritize features for a release (and how you can influence the priorities), see When will feature X be implemented?.
+We care about security in the BigBlueButton project, and if you detect any security vunerabilities in the project, you can make a responsible disclosure by emailing us at email@example.com.

 Does BigBlueButton come with a front end?